 Going to a job interview alone is a challenge.
 So flunking the interview shouldn’t be because of these five (embarrassing) mistakes.
-Not to mention, you don’t get the job if you fail it.
+Not to mention, you don’t get the job if you commit these mistakes!

 Here are the 5 mistakes you should never make at a job interview